1gjunior/netflix-clone-ios/README.md

-# netflix-clone-ios
+# Netflix Finder

+## Technologies

+Technologies used in the project

+* Swift
+* UIKit
+* Core Data
+* SDWebImage

+## Starting

+* to run the project:

-Enter you Youtube API Key in APICaller.swift
+Insert your Youtube API key into APICaller.swift